FraeuleinFlauschig/TRIC/README.md

 # Documentation

 The documentation for TRIC can be generated using [doxygen](https://www.doxygen.nl) by running doxygen in the doc directory.
 The generated html documentation can then be found in the doc/html directory.

+# Upcoming features

+TRIC is work in progress.
+The following list gives a quick insight about what is currently under construction:

++ Timing: Measure the execution time of a test, ability to terminate a test after some amount of time, etc.
++ XML output according to the [Surefire XML Report Schema](https://maven.apache.org/surefire/maven-surefire-plugin/xsd/surefire-test-report.xsd).
++ Ability to temporarily run tests in separation: Execute a single test of a test suite without running the rest of the tests.
++ Additional assertions in tric_assert.h.
++ Mocking support.